 Herding group: king of shaggy dogs

 Many herding dogs are shaggy critters.
 In this group, you can choose from types of collies, including the bearded collie, or the bergamasco sheepdog — whose breed standard includes matted hair.
 Other shaggy herding dogs include The bouvier des Flandres, the briard, the puli (another dog with cords), and the Polish lowland sheepdog.

 Then there's the old English sheepdog, a poster pup for the shaggy dog.
 Fun fact: the old English sheepdog is believed to have a bobtail thanks to tail docking — a practice identifying them as working dogs centuries ago and exempting sheep farmers from paying livestock on them.

 Few sporting group canines fit the shaggy mold.
-The easygoing Spinone Italiano does, as does the outgoing wirehaired pointing griffon.
-You can make a case for the brown Boykin spaniel, as well as the field and American water spaniels.
+The easygoing spinone italiano does, as does the outgoing wirehaired pointing griffon.
+You can make a case for the brown boykins spaniel, as well as the field and American water spaniels.

-Nonsporting shaggies include the brave, small Lowchen and the Tibetan terrier, the latter described as "a little person in a dog suit."
-The beautiful, gray, mid-size Keeshond may be more hairy than shaggy, but perhaps shagginess is a quality in the eye of the beholder.
+Nonsporting shaggy dogs include the brave, small lowchen and the Tibetan terrier, the latter described as "a little person in a dog suit."
+The beautiful, gray, mid-size keeshond may be more hairy than shaggy, but perhaps shagginess is a quality in the eye of the beholder.
 This breed gets along well with people, dogs and cats, and makes a good watchdog.

 The hound group is a fairly shorthaired bunch, but you do have a few shaggy choices.
-These include the Afghan, whose long coat requires extensive grooming, and the large, good-natured otterhound.
-Somewhat smaller is the Petit Basset Griffon Vendeen, whose natural coat is quite harsh.
+These include the afghan, whose long coat requires extensive grooming, and the large, good-natured otterhound.
+As the name suggests, the otterhound was originally bred to hunt otter and has webbed feet.